Vineyard roller

 The packer roller is a tool designed to lightly compact the soil surface while crumbling it.
 It generally consists of a solid, serrated metal roller.
 The soil must be well prepared beforehand.The Cultipacker roller

-The growing interest in grassing techniques has led to the return of wedge ring rollers (packer rollers), which level out the soil and compact it for sowing.Made up of two rows of alternating rollers, formed by juxtaposing basic elements in a circular wedge shape, it crushes the clods of earth and compacts the soil, creating small furrows.
+The growing interest in grassing techniques has led to the return of wedge ring rollers (packer rollers), which level out the soil and compact it for sowing.Made up of two rows of alternating rollers, formed by the juxtaposition of circular wedge-shaped base elements, it crushes the clods of earth and compacts the soil, creating small furrows.
 Used in conjunction with a forage seed drill, it can be an excellent piece of equipment for grassing vines, as it is simple, robust and inexpensive.

 The pneumatic roller